 After hiking along the Nærøyfjord the day before, I drove to Lærdal and stayed at the cozy Lærdal Hotel by the Lærdalsfjord, on the other side of the Aurlandsfjellet Mountain.
 The reason I stayed in Lærdal was that I planned to drive Aurlandsfjellet National Tourist Route to Undredal the next day, and then to kayak on the Aurlandsfjord.

 The road across Aurlandsfjellet is a journey across a mountain landscape of snow and rocks with the occasional sprig of grass.
-Aurlandsfjellet National Tourist Route is a 47-kilometre-long stretch of road between Lærdal and Aurland.
+Aurlandsfjellet National Tourist Route is a 47-kilometer-long stretch of road between Lærdal and Aurland.

 Stegastein Viewpoint is part of the road, 650 meters above the Aurlandsfjord.
 The view from Stegastein towards the Aurlandsfjord is spectacular.
 The road between Aurland and Stegastein is open all year, but during winter the road is closed in the high mountain, between Stegastein and Erdal.
 Erdal is a small village down by the Lærdalsfjord, close to Lærdal.

 The road from Stegastein down to Aurland is steep and narrow, with a total of seven hairpin turns.
 I continued driving to Flåm, through the Flenjatunnelen Tunnel and down the Undredalsdalen Valley to Undredal by the Aurlandsfjord.